 - PE kit, including shorts and a t-shirt.

-- Book bag, brought from the school office, £3 each
+- Book bag, bought from the school office, £3 each

 - Lunch box if they are having a packed lunch.